BMW to recall 1.6 million cars on concerns over Takata air bags

-DETROIT German automaker BMW said on Wednesday it is recalling about 1.6 million cars worldwide to replace passenger-side front air bags made by Takata Corp because the inflators could break apart during deployment and injure passengers.
+DETROIT, German automaker BMW (BMWG.DE) said on Wednesday it is recalling about 1.6 million cars worldwide to replace passenger-side front air bags made by Takata Corp (7312.T) because the inflators could break apart during deployment and injure passengers.

 The recall affects 3 Series vehicles produced between May 1999 and August 2006.